aiven/devportal/docs/tools/terraform/get-started.rst

     }

-3. To avoid including sensitive information in source control, the variables are defined here in the ``variables.tf`` file.
-You can then use a ``*.tfvars`` file with the actual values so that Terraform receives the values during runtime, and exclude it.
+5. Create a new file named ``variables.tf``.
+This is used to avoid including sensitive information in source control.

-The ``variables.tf`` file defines both the API token, and the project name to use:
+It defines both the API token and the project name:

 .. code:: terraform